-"One of the most important features of this solution is its ability to produce a set of predictions of the future status of "We're very focused on the next milestones and having the opportunity to engage with other folks within AMC," said a single asset, then to aggregate that up to a brigade, and ultimately to a division level," said Bradley.
-"For example, Bradley.
-"We're looking forward to taking this from concept this solution will be able to predict how many Abrams to an impactful pilot implementation where people can tanks are going to be mission capable three days from now see how AI/ML capabilities like this can improve actual or 23 days from now.
-It's important for mission planning readiness levels." ■ personnel to know which resources are going to be available as they plan current or future operations under different time horizons and with different constraints."
+"One of the most important features of this solution is its ability to produce a set of predictions of the future status of a single asset, then to aggregate that up to a brigade, and ultimately to a division level," said Bradley.
+"For example, this solution will be able to predict how many Abrams tanks are going to be mission capable three days from now or 23 days from now.
+It's important for mission planning personnel to know which resources are going to be available as they plan current or future operations under different time horizons and with different constraints."
 Overall, the team commented on the successful collaboration between AMC, industry, and NCMS.